 Armour returned to painting after the war and became a member of the Royal Scottish Academy.
 Some of his works are held in the City of Glasgow collection, the National Trust and National Galleries of Scotland.

 The collection has been consigned to us by a descendant of George Denholm Armour's only child, Robert.
 They were Armour's own collection and have been passed down through the family.
-Most of the works were rescued from a serious fire at the family home - in fact one or two show signs of burns.
+Most of the works were rescued from a serious fire at the family home several years ago - in fact one or two show signs of burns - so it is even more of an amazing survival.